NamitaMalik/E2E-testing-with-Protractor/README.md

     });
 })();
 ```

-To run these test you will have to do the following:

-1. Go to console and run webdriver-manager star command.
-2. On the console go the test folder and run the command **Protractor** conf.js

-You will see a **Chrome** window opening up and your tests running on it.
-Once the tests are completed, the window will close automatically and test results will be available on console.

 Well, these were a few test cases on the simple **function**ality that we had built.
 We have used three types of selectors above.
 Here is a list of selectors which can be used while working with **Protractor**: